fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/non-airport-departures.md

 Flights that file non-aerodrome departure points will represent the current and previous departure points in `departurePoint` and `departurePointPrevious` respectively, and will use `estimatedOffBlockTime` and `estimatedOffBlockTimePrevious` for the current and previous estimated off block times.

-Air file flights will represent the current and previous route start points in `departurePoint` and `departurePointPrevious` respectively, and will use `estimatedRouteStartTime` and `estimatedRouteStartTimePrevious` for the the current and previous route start times.
-In addition, air file flights will set the `airFileIndicator` to `"AIRFILE"`.
+Airfile flights will represent the current and previous route start points in `departurePoint` and `departurePointPrevious` respectively, and will use `estimatedRouteStartTime` and `estimatedRouteStartTimePrevious` for the the current and previous route start times.
+In addition, airfile flights will set the `airFileIndicator` to `"AIRFILE"`.

 ### Logical Model